How to write every day? Many of us — aspiring writers, bloggers, freelancers — ask this question every day.

 Some days, I edit the previous writings.
 First drafts are like thought-dumps on paper.
 They don’t make any sense.
 Writing is not enough.
 Editing is essential.

 Even if words played hide and seek, I decided to do one thing during this process — to not get up.
 To not give up.
 Even if it is 2 or 3 pm.
-Except for going to the bathroom frequently as I am an obsessive water drinker.
+Except for going to the bathroom frequently as I obsessively drink water.
 I even end up eating lunch at 3 because I could not leave a thought process.

 I told myself that getting up and giving up isn’t an option.
 How can I not write?
 I have so much to say.
 I have so much to improve.